MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 1. To implement device fingerprinting on the relevant pages in your app or website, refer to the appropriate instructions on the following pages:

-    1. For web pages, see [Set up device fingerprinting](device-fingerprinting.md#implement-device-fingerprinting).
+    - For web pages, see [Set up device fingerprinting](device-fingerprinting.md#implement-device-fingerprinting).

-    1. For Android apps, see the [Fraud Protection mobile SDK for Android](mobile-sdk-android.md).
+    - For Android apps, see [Fraud Protection mobile SDK for Android](mobile-sdk-android.md).

-    1. For iOS Apps, see the [Fraud Protection mobile SDK for iOS](mobile-sdk-ios.md).
+    - For iOS Apps, see [Fraud Protection mobile SDK for iOS](mobile-sdk-ios.md).

 1. Create a custom assessment and a rule by following the steps in the [Custom assessment](custom-assessment.md#create-an-assessment) article.
 Ensure that the session ID from the device fingerprinting session is included in the payload for your custom assessment.